panzerdp/dmitripavlutin.com/content/posts/114-array-at/index.md

 item; // => undefined
 ```

-The real magic happens when you use a negative index with `array.at()` method.
-For example, let's use the index `-1` to access the latest element of
+The real magic happens when you use a negative index with `array.at()` method &mdash; then the method accesses the element from the end of the array.

+For example, let's use the index `-1` to access the last element of
 the array:

 ```javascript